dominikx2002/better_tux/README.md

 ```
 or from text file [better_tux.txt](better_tux.txt) located in this repository.

-**2. Config neofetch script**
+2. **Config neofetch script**
+---
-*Open the neofetch script located at /usr/bin/neofetch using a text editor with root privileges, for example:
+Open the neofetch script located at /usr/bin/neofetch using a text editor with root privileges, for example:
    ```
    sudo nano /usr/bin/neofetch
    ```